grovekit/grovekit/README.md

 All of these packages have minimal dependency counts (usually zero) and a strong focus on performance and user experience.

-## License

-Grovekit is licensed under the MIT License.
-See the [LICENSE] file for details.

-## Author

-Grovekit is developed by [jacoscaz](https://github.com/jacoscaz).
-Contributions are welcome and encouraged.

 [homie]: https://homieiot.github.io
 [hono]: https://hono.dev